Passing environment variables

 txtsToRenderedHtml :: [(FilePath, String)] -> Reader Env [(FilePath, String)]

-, we have to accommodate that in the way we write our functions.
+Now that our code uses Reader, we have to accommodate that in the way we write our functions.

 Before: